cambridgehackers/PYNQ/proposals/IntegratedRtl.md

 The service may require the user to have an account or the servce may just authenticate with the PynqZ1 board itself.

+## G2.5 Speed up bitstream generation

+There are a couple of things I do to speed up bitstream generation

+ * Generate separate netlists for submodules, increases opportunity for caching synthesis of unchanged modules
+ * Hierarchical place and route to reduce the amount of work required

 ## G3: Enable pythonic interactions with the RTL

 Now that the user has a new bitstream incorporating their logic,